-A notarized copy of photo identification, such as a driver’s license or passport, which sets out your full name.
+- A notarized copy of photo identification, such as a driver’s license or passport, which sets out your full name.

-    - Original transcripts showing all degrees granted and final grades received from all post-secondary institutions attended sent directly to the Law Society from the educational institution or from the National Committee of Accreditation.
-A web transcript with final grades may be provided pending receipt of your official transcript.
+- Original transcripts showing all degrees granted and final grades received from all post-secondary institutions attended.
+The transcripts must be received by the Law Society directly from the educational institution or made available from the National Committee of Accreditation.

 - For internationally trained applicants, a Certificate of Qualification from the National Committee on Accreditation.

 - A national finger-print based Criminal Record Check.
 This is to be sent directly to the Law Society from the RCMP Real Time Identification Service.
-To have your record check sent directly to the Law Society you must submit a third party letter of authorization.
+To have your record check sent directly to the Law Society, you must submit a third party letter of authorization.
 Refer to the CCRTIS website for information regarding electronic fingerprinting services.

-    - Certificate of Standing provided directly to the Law Society from each jurisdiction where you have practised (applicants who have practised law in any other jurisdiction).
+- For applicants who have practised law in any other jurisdiction, a Certificate of Standing provided directly to the Law Society from each jurisdiction where you have practised law.

 - A Certificate of Good Character